Wall Street Pummels Kinross Gold Corporation (KGC) After Recent Earnings Report

 Sponsored

-The average price from analysts is $12.06.
-KGC currently public float of 1.26B and currently shorts hold a 1.19% ratio of that float.
-Today, the average trading volume of KGC was 19.93M shares.
+The average price from analysts is $11.71, which is $5.0 above the current price.
+KGC currently public float of 1.26B and currently shorts hold a 0.88% ratio of that float.
+Today, the average trading volume of KGC was 19.80M shares.

 KGC’s Market Performance